You have decided you would enjoy owning your own campground weekend retreat.

 add up over time.
 You may want to consider getting off the beaten path a bit, to a

-location that will permit a cabin or support building and port.
+location that will permit a little cabin or support building.
 Alternatively, there are

 upscale developments that encourage such projects.
 There are many locations where

 this is common.
-If yours is a weekend or seasonal use situation you may care little for
+If yours is a weekend or seasonal use situation, you may be

-more than a small shed for the BBQ and the fertilizer.
-A large number of RVers have
+satisfied with a small shed for the BBQ and the fertilizer.
+A number of RVers have

-several lots and consider only one of them ďhomeĒ.
+several lots in different locations and consider only one of them ďhomeĒ.

 A major advantage of owning in a secure RV park is your ability